ACFE – 2018 Global Report to the Nations

 In 85% of the cases reported, fraudsters displayed at least one behavioural red flag and in 50% of cases, the fraudsters exhibited multiple red flags.

 Neil Miller, our CEO, is a Certified Fraud Examiner and gives the following advice: “We have successfully provided clients suffering multi-million-pound frauds, corruption cases and intellectual property infringements with the evidence and intelligence required to win their cases and help recover their assets.
 Once a suspicion of fraud has arisen, don’t panic but act quickly.
 Seize the initiative by developing a course of action.
 Analyse the available evidence and circumstances surrounding the suspicion, retain accurate records, develop a fraud theory and set out your objectives in an investigation plan.”

-Understanding and recognizing the behavioral red flags displayed by fraud perpetrators can help organizations detect fraud and mitigate losses.
+Understanding and recognising the behavioural red flags displayed by fraud perpetrators can help organisations detect fraud and mitigate losses.